wizages/Swift-Volume-Controller---iOS-8-9/README.md

 [![License](http://img.shields.io/:license-mit-blue.svg)](http://probablyjosh.mit-license.org)

 # Swift Volume Controller iOS 8-9
 This is a simple volume controller that is not using any private headers.
-Techincally this would be able to pass Apple's review process.
+Technically this would be able to pass Apple's review process.

 ##How to use:
 ###Setup: